 BART's 2015 District water use was nearly 42 million gallons, of which 80% was for general purposes, 19% was for irrigation, and <1% for fire.
 Water use will continue to rise as BART adds more infrastructure.
-On average, the general station water usage is roughly estimated at around 630,000 gallons per year per station.
-However, this number varies greatly.
-In 2015, water use varied from as little as 59,000 gallons at the very urban 16th Street Mission Station to over 1.8 million gallons at Dublin/Pleasanton Station due to variations in irrigation needs and bathrooms' usage/closures.
+On average, the general station water usage is roughly 630,000 gallons per year per station.
+However, this number varies greatly: in 2015, water use was as little as 59,000 gallons at the very urban 16th Street Mission Station to over 1.8 million gallons at Dublin/Pleasanton Station due to variations in irrigation needs and bathrooms' usage/closures.